 Car windscreen repairs often involve a chip filling or a windscreen replacement and are relatively quick and straightforward jobs.
 Prices may vary depending on the size of the car and the complexity of the screen, for instance, if there are rain sensors or cameras.

 Alloy wheels need to be refurbished over time due to natural wear and tear.
 An alloy wheel refurbishment can be done 2-3 times before a replacement is necessary.

 Tyre puncture repair is a relatively cheap and simple job but must be done quickly to avoid damage to the car wheels or a breakdown.
-Often, a puncture repair is a temporary fix before getting new car wheels fitted.
+Often, a puncture repair is a temporary fix before getting new car tyres fitted.